 The Journey of Water and Our Lives - How Water Cycle Affects Us

-Water Cycle is a continuous and constant movement of water on, above and below the surface of the earth.”
 Since water means life, it is best to know how water moves to produce water for human consumption and its essence.

-The water cycle circulates us through three different stages from solids of soil or grounds of the earth, through liquid forms of rivers, lakes, and ocean or open seas to gaseous forms or vapors of air and clouds.
-In this way, water is formed in a cycle that gives life to humans by giving out fresh water to drink.
+The water cycle circulates through three stages: solids of soil or grounds of the earth, liquid forms of rivers, lakes, oceans, or open seas, and gaseous forms or vapors of air and clouds.

 Water Cycle Affects Us

-Through its cycle, everything on earth is being cared for because of waterworks around the world.
-It gives importance to new beginnings in life between plants and animals.
 Living things need water to survive, and the water cycle does the job.
-It distributes or gives water to plants and animals, especially humans, making it the most vital process in sustaining life itself through three different evaporation, condensation, and precipitation methods.
+It distributes or gives water to plants and animals, especially humans, making it the most vital process in sustaining life through three different evaporation, condensation, and precipitation methods.

 Stages of Water Cycle